 So How Many SATA Ports Do You Need?

-The amount of SATA ports you need depends upon a lot of factor.
+The amount of SATA ports you need depends upon a lot of factors.

 Anyhow, the following scenarios should better guide you.